Elasticsearch vs. MongoDB: 2023 Comparison

 Handling Relational Data

 Elasticsearch, on the other hand, has two different models for storing relational data.
-The parent-child model allows users to store related data in the same index, while the nested objects model stores related documents within one another.
+The parent-child model allows users to store related data in the same document oriented database index, while the nested objects model stores related documents within one another.
 This makes it easier for users to store and manage large amounts of hierarchical data.

 Use Cases